SSR-ds/Time-Series-with-Python/README.md

 Deep AR helps in creating single global model when there are multiple time series.
 Individual models can be totally clubbed together.

+14) Isolation Forest - A method for anomaly detection and isolation the anomalies as we would like.

+15) Multiple Time Series Using Spark and FB Prophet
+        -- Install Java 8 version as more than 9 version has bug thats not solved yet -- Install Pyspark (Python+Spark) Integration
+        -- Install Pyarrow (package for efficiently transferring data between spark and pandas) and we are installing 0.15th version